-16. Public Benefit
+18. Public Benefit

 The Trustees follow the Charity Commission's guidance on public benefit in their direction of the National Garden Scheme.
-The charity's principal activity, the organisation of garden opening, is expressly designed to be available to all and so by definition brings considerable public benefit.
-It is the charity's chief source of fundraising for donations to beneficiary charities whose principal objective is public benefit in the form of nursing, caring or other support for individuals.
+The charity's principal activity, the organisation of garden openings, is expressly designed to be available to all and so by definition brings considerable public benefit.
+It is the charity's chief source of fundraising for donations to beneficiary charities whose principal objectives are public benefit in the form of nursing, caring or other support for individuals.